Annual Retirement Plan COLAs and Fringe Benefit Limitations

 Finally, COLAs apply to the income tax brackets and the standard deduction amounts that taxpayers who do not itemize deductions may claim on their personal income tax returns.

-The following chart provides employers with a comparison of the current and prior year retirement plan and fringe benefit COLAs and limits.
+The following chart provides a comparison of the current and prior year retirement plan and fringe benefit COLAs and limits.